 - Outlets used around potentially wet areas such as bathrooms, kitchens, garages, and outdoor areas.

 - Improperly grounded wires.

 Whether at work or as the result of another negligent party, you deserve justice and recovery for your electrocution injury.
-Let Minner Vines Moncus Injury Lawyers put their reputation on the line for you.
+Let Minner Vines Injury Lawyers, PLLC put their reputation on the line for you.